Zum Hauptinhalt springen

 The Mankiw & Taylor franchise is also available as a MindTap digital resource (purchased separately).
 This flexible online learning solution provides students with all the tools they need to succeed including an interactive eBook, engaging multimedia, practice questions, assessment materials, revision aids and analytics to help you track their progress.

-N. Gregory Mankiw is Robert M. Beren Professor of Economics at Harvard University.
-For 14 years he taught EC10 Principles, the most popular course at Harvard.
-He studied economics at Princeton University and MIT.
+N. Gregory Mankiw is the Robert M. Beren Professor of Economics at Harvard University.
+As a student, he studied economics at Princeton University and the Massachusetts Institute of Technology.
+As a teacher, he has taught macroeconomics, microeconomics, statistics and principles of economics.
 Professor Mankiw is a prolific writer and a regular participant in academic and policy debates.
-His research includes work on price adjustment, consumer behaviour, financial markets, monetary and fiscal policy and economic growth.
-His published articles have appeared in academic journals such as the American Economic Review, Journal of Political Economy and Quarterly Journal of Economics.
-His work has also appeared in more widely accessible forums, including The New York Times, The Washington Post, The Wall Street Journal and Fortune.
-Professor Mankiw has been a research associate of the National Bureau of Economic Research, an adviser to the Federal Reserve Bank of Boston and the Congressional Budget Office and a member of the ETS test development committee for the advanced placement exam in economics.
-From 2003 to 2005, he served as chairperson of the President’s Council of Economic Advisers.
-Professor Mankiw’s texts in introductory and intermediate economics are the worldwide market leaders and have reached many millions of students.
+In addition to his teaching, research and writing, Professor Mankiw has been a research associate of the National Bureau of Economic Research and an advisor to the Federal Reserve Banks of Boston and New York and the Congressional Budget Office.
+From 2003 to 2005, he served as chairman of the US President’s Council of Economic Advisors and was an advisor to presidential candidate Mitt Romney during the 2012 US presidential election.
 Mark P. Taylor is the Donald Danforth, Jr Distinguished Professor of Finance at the Olin Business School at Washington University in St Louis, USA.
 He was previously Dean of the Olin Business School and, before that, Dean and Professor of Finance and Economics at of Warwick Business School at the University of Warwick, UK.
 He obtained his first degree in philosophy, politics and economics from Oxford University and a Master’s and Doctoral degrees in economics and finance from London University..
 Professor Taylor has taught economics at various universities (including Warwick, Oxford, Marseille and New York), at various levels (from principles courses to advanced graduate and MBA courses) and in various fields (including macroeconomics, microeconomics and econometrics).
 He has also worked as a senior economist at the International Monetary Fund and at the Bank of England and as a managing director at BlackRock, the world’s largest financial asset manager, where he ran a global investment fund based on macroeconomic analysis.
 His work has been extensively published in scholarly journals, such as the Journal of Political Economy and the Economic Journal, and he is today one of the most highly cited economists in the world in economic research.
 In addition, Professor Taylor has acted as an advisor to the International Monetary Fund, the World Bank, the Bank of England, the European Commission and to senior members of the UK government.
 He is a research fellow of the Centre for Economic Policy Research, a member of council of the Royal Economic Society and a fellow of both the Royal Statistical Society and the Royal Society of Arts.

 Part 1: Introduction to economics